AzionTeam/AzionAPI/README.md

 ## Managing API

-The API need to be start and stop so you gets that method :
+The API needs to be started and stopped so you gets that method :

 ```java
 public class Main extends JavaPlugin {